psychemedia/middle-english-romances/sir-orfeo.md

 Nay, quath the king, that nought nere,
 A fori couple of gou it were,
 For thou art lene, rowe, and blac,
-And fche is louefome with outen lac ;
+And fche is louefome with outen lac;
 A lothlich thing it were forthi,
 To fen hir in thi compayni.